CarlosRios/sortable-posts/readme.txt

 4. Sortable Taxonomies

 == Changelog ==

+= 1.1 =
+ - remove using WP_REST_Controller class because it was not included in 4.4

 = 1.0 =
  - add sortable taxonomies with the help of the WordPress 4.4 term metadata improvements.